Common Lisp Documentation Weaver

 Slots:

-• name — initarg: :name; reader: asdf/component:component-name; writer: (setf asdf/component:component-name)
+• name — type: string; initarg: :name; reader: asdf/component:component-name; writer: (setf asdf/component:component-name)

 Component name: designator for a string composed of portable pathname characters